flyteorg/flytesnacks/cookbook/case_studies/feature_engineering/feast_integration/README.rst

 Feast Integration
 -----------------

-.. tags:: Advanced, Data, MachineLearning
+.. tags:: Data, MachineLearning, Advanced

 `Feast <https://feast.dev/>`__ is an operational data system for managing and serving machine learning features to models in production.